-- Connected USB drive - NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 45. - b.
-Hard drive - c.
-BIOS - When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions. - NOTE: To stop a test, press the button you used to access UEFI.
+- Connected USB drive

+- NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 44.

+- Hard drive

+- BIOS

+- When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.

+NOTE: If you need to stop a diagnostic test, press esc.